 Category I Institutional Category II Non- Category III High Net- Category IV Retail

 Investors Institutional Investors worth Individual, Individual Investors

 ("HNIs"), Investors

 conditions applicable • Scientific and/or include NRIs) though

 to them under the industrial research UPI Mechanism.

 Securities and organisations, which

-Exchange Board of India (Alternative are authorised to
+Exchange Board of are authorised to

-Investment Funds) invest in the NCDs;
+India (Alternative invest in the NCDs;

+Investment Funds) • Partnership firms in

-Regulations, 2012; • Partnership firms in the name of the
+Regulations, 2012; the name of the

-Mutual Funds partners;
+• Mutual Funds partners;

-registered with SEBI Limited liability
+registered with SEBI • Limited liability

-Resident Venture partnerships formed
+• Resident Venture partnerships formed

 Capital Funds and registered under

 registered with SEBI; the provisions of the

-• Insurance Companies Limited Liability

-registered with IRDA; Partnership Act, 2008
+• Insurance Companies registered with IRDA; Limited Liability Partnership Act, 2008

 • State industrial (No. 6 of 2009);

 development • Association of

 corporations; Persons; and

-• Insurance funds set up • Any other
+Insurance funds set up • Any other

 and managed by the incorporated and/ or

 army, navy, or air unincorporated body

 force of the Union of of persons.

-India;
+India; •

 • Insurance funds set up

 and managed by the

-Department of Posts, the Union of India;
+Department of Posts,

+the Union of India;

+Systemically

-• Systemically Important Non-
+Important Non-

 Banking Financial

 Company, a

 nonbanking financial

-company registered

-with the Reserve Bank
+company registered with the Reserve Bank

 of India and having a

 net-worth of more

 than ₹5,000 million as

 per the last audited

 financial statements;

 National Investment

 Fund set up by

 resolution no. F. No.

+2/3/2005-DDII dated

-2/3/2005-DDII dated November 23, 2005 of
+November 23, 2005 of

 the Government of

 India published in the

 Gazette of India.

-Gazette of Illula.